 - Be applying for the first year of undergraduate study

 - Accept an offer from City as your firm choice

-City is offering a minimum of 50 scholarships of £1,000 to International and EU students starting an undergraduate course at City in September 2016.
+City is offering a minimum of 50 scholarships of £1,000 to International and EU students starting an undergraduate course at City.

 Scholarships are awarded on the basis of academic merit and applicants' personal statements.